Geertje Dircx: Legal proceedings

 Rembrandt's financial situation had deteriorated seriously during this period, and Geertje's new demands may have been the "final straw" that led to his filing for bankruptcy.

-Dramatic portrayals
+Dramatic and literary portrayals

-In the 1936 film Rembrandt she is depicted as a highly unpleasant, shrewish and conniving woman.
+In the 1936 film Rembrandt by Alexander Korda, she is depicted as a highly unpleasant, shrewish and conniving woman.
 She is portrayed by Gertrude Lawrence, making one of her very rare film appearances.
 She also appears in Peter Greenaway's 2007 film Nightwatching, played by Jodhi May.
 Again she is portrayed negatively, as a spy hired by conspirators to discredit Rembrandt.
 She also appears in the 1942 German film Rembrandt played by Elisabeth Flickenschildt.

 In television she is depicted by Jenny Tanghe in the drama Hendrickje Stoffels (1963), by Caroline van Houten in Rembrandt (1999) and by Marieke Heebink in the Dutch 2011 series Rembrandt en ik.